-Vampires have been a recurring them in my life.
+Vampires have been a recurring theme in my life.
 It started with the old black and white horror movies with Boris and Bela bringing the monsters to life.
-Then there was the book.
-That Irish fellow really knew how to work out a terror tale.
-He was wise enough to follow along with existing European folklore mixing real lore and legend with fiction.
+Then there was the book, Dracula.
+That Irish fellow, Bram Stoker, really knew how to work out a terror tale.
+He was wise enough to follow along with existing European folklore, mixing real lore and legend with fiction.

 I am a fan of horror fiction.
 Ive read most of the classic stuff and some of the newer stuff that sort of segues into science fiction and fantasy.
-In spite of Stephen King saying that the vampire has (ahem) no more steam in his shorts every now and then up pops another take on the vampire theme.
+In spite of Stephen King saying that the vampire had no more steam in his shorts, every now and then up pops another take on the vampire theme.

 I think the vampire theme is based on a kind of psychological reality that is subliminally touched upon in vampire stories.
 Vampires are very, very needy creatures.
 They are perpetually unsatiated, unsatisfied.
 Demanding that we participate in their unending ritual of I need.
 I need.
 I need.